Bail in the United Kingdom: Power to grant bail

-The authority to grant bail is given to the Secretary of State, usually the Home Secretary, and in practice applied by officials acting on behalf of the minister such as immigration or Border Force officers.
+The authority to grant bail rests with the Secretary of State, usually the Home Secretary, and is typically exercised by officials acting on their behalf such as immigration or Border Force officers.

-A person may apply to the state for bail, or it may be granted at the discretion of officials or the Home Secretary.
-The Immigration Tribunal may also grant bail.
+A person may apply for bail, or it may be granted at the discretion of officials, the Home Secretary or the Immigration Tribunal.

 In deciding whether to grant bail, the relevant factors to be considered include: whether the person can realistically comply with a bail condition, any previous convictions, likelihood of further offences being committed on bail, likelihood of a person's presence causing a risk to public health or public order, whether detention is necessary for the protection of others, and whether the person has failed to cooperate with the immigration process without a reasonable excuse.

-The period of bail is indefinite, and will last from the time it is granted until another action is taken in relation to their immigration status.
-This will typically be a grant of leave to remain, being removed (deported) or one of the detention criteria above applies.
+The bail period is indefinite, lasting until further action is taken regarding the individual’s immigration status.
+This typically includes being granted leave to remain, removal (deportation), or meeting one of the detention criteria.
 In cases of bail relating to paragraph 16(1) of Schedule 2 of the Immigration Act 1971, the Immigration Tribunal are limited to granting bail on the ninth day or beyond that a person is present in the United Kingdom.
 This does not apply to paragraph 16(1A) cases.
 The tribunal are also prohibited from granting bail where a person is in detention and there are directions on behalf of the Home Secretary that the person is to be deported within 14 days or fewer.
 Both these limits on the tribunal are established by paragraph 3 of Schedule 10 of the Immigration Act 2016.

 A person may make repeated applications to the Immigration Tribunal for bail.
 However, paragraph 12(2) of Schedule 10 of the Immigration Act 2016 requires that the tribunal must refuse to hear a repeated application unless it has been more than 28 days since the last application, or the applicant can demonstrate a material change in circumstances.